About Dr Estelle Paranque

 Colonization, Piracy & Trade in Early Modern Europe: The Roles of Powerful Women and Queens, co-editor with Dr Nate Probasco and Professor Claire Jowitt (New York: Palgrave Macmillan, 2017)

-‘Catherine of Medici and her Grandmotherhood: Building Emotional and Political Intergenerational Relationships’ in preparation
+‘Catherine of Medici and her Grandmotherhood: Building Emotional and Political Intergenerational Relationships’, accepted for publication pending minor corrections, Renaissance Studies.

 Estelle Paranque talking about Elizabeth I on ‘Talking Tudors’